Healcrest Green Project

 Make a Difference | Click Here to Donate to this Project

-There are three primary outcomes of this project:
+There are three primary outcomes of this on-going project:

 • The active stewardship of the land by community partners to facilitate its transformation to a safe and productive natural area by maintaining and improving its scenic beauty, natural habitat capacity, and basic user features and amenities (removal of invasive and the planting of native plants, walking paths, outdoor classroom space, gardening plots, natural play areas, etc.).